Here's Exactly How Much to Tip for a Massage (or Other Spa Treatment)

 It’s hard to unwind at the spa when all you’re thinking about is how much to tip.
-Here’s a guide on how much to tip for massage and other spa services.
+Here's how much gratuity to give your massage therapist.

 Massages soothe sore muscles and can help relax you—it’s no wonder they’re growing in popularity.
 The rise of massage franchise locations and day spas, as well as new and innovative varieties of massage, such as hot stone, shiatsu, or Thai, points to a growing trend: More and more people are opting to include massage and spa therapies into their lifestyle.